Omolabake94/CyberSecurity_Bootcamp/HW_16 Penetration Testing 1/README.md

   - ![alt_text](HW16/image17.png)
   - ![alt_text](HW16/image18.png)
 - Once you have identified this vulnerability, answer the following questions for your client:
   - What is the vulnerability:
+    - This script `--script smb-enum-shares` showed that the IP is vulnerable to anonymous access.
+The \tmp file and \IPC have read and write access available for the public
   - Why is it dangerous:
+    - This access is dangerous because anyone can read and write in this location.
+They can easily steal information, drop a Trojan or infect an exixting file
   - What mitigation strategies can you recommendations for the client to protect their server:
+    - Block public access to port 139 and 445 and put rules in place